rkweehinzmann/user-documentation/docs/operator-guide/index.md

 ### Configuration of the backend
 There is one central place where one has a handle on how the backend is configured in SciCat: the [dotenv](../backendconfig/index.md) file.

+### Example: How to connect your scicat to an external service
+One useful feature of SciCat is to be able to connect your scicat to some external service via "SciCat jobs".
+Traditionally there were three fixed types, a job to archive, to retrieve and to publish, visible from the GUI through the respective buttons.
+Since recently (summer 2025) there are in total 9 types available.
+How to use them for your site, start with this documentation [here](../backendconfig/jobs.md) for admins.
+For now, stick to the developers documentation directly in the [code repo](https://github.com/SciCatProject/documentation/blob/master/Development/v4.x/backend/configuration/jobconfig.md).

 ### Example: How to integrate to OIDC using keycloak

 Integration with an identity provider, Keycloak, can be done using Open ID Connect, a protocol for authentication.